kuanhungchen/Fall-2019-Operating-Systems/README.md

 4. Now you can click _Run_ to execute or _Step_ to execute by one step.

-    You can modify the _Update Freq._ to change the number of instructions while running.
+    You can modify the _Update Freq._ to change the execution speed.

 5. If you modify the source code, then you need to use `make clean` to remove old `.hex` file and re-generate.